 1 medium yellow onion, diced

-12 oz of your favorite plant-based meat (Gardein or similar)
+12 oz your favorite plant-based meat (Gardein or similar)

-2 cups of non-dairy mozzarella cheese, shredded (Daiya or your preference)
+2 cups non-dairy mozzarella cheese, shredded (Daiya or your preference)

 In the warmer months, you can gather all but a few of these ingredients from your dome garden.
 We have lots of spinach, parsley, and garlic in the Growing Dome right now, which I was able to harvest the day I made this recipe.

 Chop and prep your basil, tomatoes, garlic, onion, spinach, and parsley.
 Then in a medium-large nonstick pot, add 1 tablespoon of olive oil.
 When that is heated, add your plant-based crumbles along with chopped onion and garlic.
 Sauté until the veggie crumbles are browned, and the onions are golden but translucent.
 Add the tomatoes, basil, spinach, and some parsley.
-Reduce heat, cover, and simmer the longer the better and while you prepare the other two components below—Preheat oven to 375.
+Reduce heat, cover, and simmer.
+The longer the simmer the better and while you prepare the other two components below—Preheat oven to 375.

 Boil your noodles following the package instructions.
 Drain the water.
 If you are worried about them sticking together, you can take a pastry brush with a bit of oil and lightly brush the pasta.